Diego-Paris/go-concurrent-retry/README.md

   workers := 3
   retries := 5

-  // Returns a channel where the
+  // Returns a channel
-  // results can be collected from results := ConcurrentRetry(tasks, workers, retries)
+  results := ConcurrentRetry(tasks, workers, retries)

+  // Collect results from channel until the
-  for r := range results {
+  // buffer is empty and successfully closed for r := range results {
     fmt.Println("Result received from goroutine:", r) }